Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How much are property prices expected to increase in Mexico City in 2026?

-We go deeper and try to understand how solid these forecasts are in our pack covering the property market in Mexico City.
+We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Mexico City.

 Which neighborhoods will see the highest price growth in Mexico City in 2026?